akashksinghal/PathoConnect/README.md

 USER MANUAL

 1. Open the Folder “PathoConnect"
-2. Now install Xamp & CodeBlocks software from “Source Code & Required Softwares & Header Files”.
+2. Now install Xamp & CodeBlocks software.
 3. After both the softwares are installed.
-4. Now Copy all the header files from the “mysqlheaders” and
+4. Now Copy all the header files from the “mysqlheaders” of "Required Header Files" and
 5. paste these files to “C:\ProgramFiles(x86)\CodeBlocks\MinGW\include”.
 6. Copy the “libmysql.a” file and paste it to “C:\Program